 ANUSA’s Key Performance Indicators (KPIs) for the National Union of Students (NUS) have been released along with the agenda for ANUSA’s SRC 3.
 These KPI’s are used by ANUSA to measure the effectiveness of the NUS and whether the activities of the NUS are in line with ANUSA’s standards.
 The KPI’s will be discussed at SRC 3 on the 30th April 2019 and will determine ANUSA’s position on accrediting to the NUS.

-For an explainer on what SRC is, and who the NUS are, read this explainer.
+For an explainer on what SRC is, and who the NUS are, more information can be found here.

 The proposed KPI’s are organised into Exit KPI’s and Assessable KPIs.
 Exit KPI’s determine whether or not ANUSA accredits to the NUS.
 The Assessable KPI’s determine how much money ANUSA gives to NUS in the form of fees.